 - Having good hygiene and grooming

-Finding help as a submissive in a D/s relationship
+Finding Help as a submissive in a D/s Relationship

 Being a sub can be very stressful and lonely at times, so it’s good for them to have some type of support system.
-Since BDSM is still a taboo lifestyle, finding friends, mentors, and a community that they feel comfortable with can be challenging.
+Since BDSM is still a taboo lifestyle, finding friends, mentors, and a community they feel comfortable with can be challenging.
 Although they can talk to their Dom about how they feel and can also journal, finding an online or in-person support system is still vital and worth the effort.